MetaMask/snaps/packages/snaps-cli/README.md

 Refer to [the Snaps publishing specification](https://github.com/MetaMask/specifications/blob/main/snaps/publishing.md) for more information about the manifest.

-> **Note**: If your snap is not compatible with the publishing specification,
+> **Note**: If your Snap is not compatible with the publishing specification,
-> your snap may not work properly or install at all.
+> your Snap may not work properly or install at all.

 ### Assumed Project Structure